eezstreet/SWATEliteForce/README.md

 #### v6.4
  - Added the option to go without helmet/armor/tactical items, for keeping weight and bulk low.
 (You must still pack both weapons)
  - Nerfed flashbang damage and damage radius (stun properties unaffected)
- - The WebAdmin now shows colored/bold/italic/underlined chat and player names.
- - Messages shown in WebAdmin are now colored in a similar way to how they are ingame.
  - The chat log and admin logs have been merged together.
  - Added the option to have either multiple logs per day, or one large chatlog.
  - Added the option to configure the chatlog name (in SwatGuiState.ini)
  - The log now removes colored/bold/italic/underline tags, for better readability.
+ - WebAdmin: Now has an option to select players or map actions, in addition to performing them via command.
+ - WebAdmin: Now displays tags ([b], etc) correctly.
+ - WebAdmin: Now has messages colored in a similar way to how they are ingame.
- - WebAdmin now shows the friendly name of the weapon that killed/incapacitated someone, instead of the class name (ie, "HK33" instead of "SwatEquipment.HK33MG")
+ - WebAdmin: Now shows the friendly name of the weapon that killed/incapacitated someone, instead of the class name (ie, "HK33" instead of "SwatEquipment.HK33MG")
+ - WebAdmin: Minor look/feel changes
  - Fixed SEF bug: When a player dies, it lists the killer instead of the person who died as "fallen"
  - Fixed SEF bug: When a target is incapacitated with a taser or a C2 explosion, it states "None.None" as the damage type.
  - Fixed SEF bug: When a target is incapacitated or killed with beanbags, direct grenade impacts, or triple baton rounds, the damage type was blank.